 Fix 3 – Reinstall the keyboard driver

-If your keyboard driver is missing or corrupted, the keyboard doesn’t work the way it should.
-In such a case, you can uninstall the keyboard driver and let Windows reinstall the appropriate one for you.
+If your keyboard driver is missing or corrupted, the keyboard won’t work the way it should.
+In this case, you can uninstall the keyboard driver and let Windows reinstall the appropriate one for you.